neocode-it/paginatejs/README.md

 # paginatejs
-Display html content in a paginated view & generate exact print-previews.
+Display html content in a paginated view & generate exact print-previews with focus on reliability.

 ## Current progress
 This library is still under development